IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 - When LFS artefacts are unavailable, download the workflow tarballs and run `scripts/bootstrap_offline.py` with `--wheelhouse-url`, `--models-url`, and `--images-url` to hydrate the repository before installing.
+- The bootstrap command now installs the packaged `uv` binary automatically when the orchestrator bundled one.
+Pass `--uv-target` to override the destination directory, `--uv-force` to overwrite an existing binary, or `--no-install-uv` to opt out for bespoke setups.
 - Run `scripts/offline_doctor.py` before packaging to verify Python, pip, Poetry, Docker, and wheelhouse readiness without mutating the repository.
 - Set `PYTHON_BIN` when invoking `scripts/build-wheelhouse.sh` on hosts that